ruboto/ruboto/README.md

 The Rakefile assumes that you are in the root directory of your app, as do all commands of the `ruboto` command line utility, other than `ruboto gen app`.

 The Rakefile requires you to run it through JRuby's rake.

-The `ruboto` command line tool uses a gem that uses _id2ref, which JRuby disables by default (because kittens die every time someone writes code using it).

 Features
 -------